ShubhamMehta99/CSE578-Data-Visualization-Project/README.md

 # CSE578-Data-Visualization-Project
-Group Project for CSE578 Data Visualization

-Link for the app online: https://affectionate-wiles-514984.netlify.app/
+Click on the link for the application to use: https://affectionate-wiles-514984.netlify.app/